 I received a question on gauging recovery status from heart rate and power.
 I have almost two years worth of power and heart rate data, so I thought I would detail my experiences.
 Keep in mind every rider is different, and there are many variables outside of my training logs and data, so your results may vary.
 You’ll also see that I can’t always find the cause for variations in power and heart rate in my own data.
 Below are power files from 2010 and 2011.
 I’ve tried to focus on ‘threshold’ efforts of 30-50 minutes long, and selected the final 20 minutes for comparison.
 Also note although my power has steadily increased over the last year, the good and bad days are still quite obvious in terms of average power.

 Normal: How do I know what normal is?
 This takes time to learn.
 I’ve been training with heart rate since I bought my second edition The Cyclist’s Training Bible when I was 18.
-I did Joe Friel’s 30 minute test a few times and decided my threshold heart rate was 164.
+I did Joe Friel’s a few times and decided my threshold heart rate was 164.
 Over the years I have seen variations which are the topic of this post, but overall my threshold heart rate has remained largely unchanged.
 The only way to know ‘normal’ is to collect a decent amount of data from training and racing, and correlate the data with performance and sensations to verify what you believe to be your threshold heart rate.
 The majority of my power files follow these numbers.

 Chart title format: Event, Date: HRavg/HRmax (WATTavg)

 The tracings above are each some of my best power numbers from 2010.
 The average for 20 minutes is very close to 164 bpm, and the power is very close to my estimated threshold at the time.
 For those of you familiar with the Performance Manager Chart, my TSB was between +5 and +15 for each of the above efforts.